-Follow these useful tips to prepare for your trip and travel with confidence. @fontSize>
+Traveling can be exciting and intimidating at the same time.
+At Grand European Travel, we've got your back.
+Follow these valuable tips to prepare for your trip and travel with confidence.

-Check the expiration dates of your passport, credit cards, and driver's license well before your departure date, so you have time to renew them if necessary.
-Ensure that your passport is valid for six months after the completion of your trip.
+Check the expiration dates of your passport, credit cards, and driver's license well before your departure date so you have time to renew them if necessary.
+Ensure that your passport is valid for six months after completing your trip.

-Make copies of important documents - especially your passport and visas - in case anything is lost or stolen while you are traveling.
+Make copies of important documents - especially your passport and visas - if anything is lost or stolen while traveling.

 Only bring the essentials with you on your trip.
-Leave items such as your social security card and other membership cards at home.
-Label personal belongs, including your camera, with your name, phone number and email address.
+Leave items such as your social security card and other membership cards at home—label personal belongings, including your camera, with your name, phone number, and email address.

 - Dress inconspicuously, and avoid flashy accessories or expensive jewelry.

 - Keep essential valuables, such as your passport and credit card, on you at all times.
 We suggest wearing a money belt under your clothing.
 Ladies, keep your purse on you at all times - do not take it off at cafes or on public transportation.
 Cross-body bags are easily accessible and more secure options.

 - Keep your wallet in a front pocket or an inside coat pocket.
 Wrapping an elastic band around your wallet will make it more difficult for a pickpocket to slide it out of your pockets unnoticed.

 - If you bring a backpack, be extra careful of pickpockets.
 Keep it in front of you wherever possible, and keep important documents on your person.